itsaschoolbus/kernel-action/README.md

 Sometimes even a harmless warning breaks the build.

+### ENABLE_PYTHON2

+Many old kernels require python2 to build them, enable it if you need it.

 ### FIX_WIFI_SPEED

 Switching to other drivers fixed spontaneous reboots when turning on Wi-Fi on some devices, but resulted in decreased network speeds.
 This option will revert to the previous drivers and thus fix the network speed.